ssenmosip/mosip-temp-documentation/Partner-Management-Service-APIs.md

 This section details about the service API in the Partner Management module.

 #### Note:
-If you want to access rest apis, access token is required from authmanager.
+For securely accessing any API in MOSIP, you must gain auth token from kernel authmanager
-1. Authenticate through client-id/Secret or User Id/Password having respective roles assigned.
+1. Authenticate through client-id/Secret or User Id/Password having respective roles assigned in IAM.
 2. After successful authentication access token will set as Authorization cookies.
 3. Access API through postman by passing the access token in cookies.

-#### Admin Token
+#### Auth Token
  url- https://mosip.io/v1/authmanager/authenticate/useridPwd

 ```